decagondev/documents-paas-project/README.md

 ---

 ## Timeline & Milestones

+> 📊 **Interactive Timeline Diagrams**: Comprehensive Gantt charts and milestone timelines are available in the [Architecture & Process Diagrams](#architecture--process-diagrams) section for each edition.

 ### Accelerator Edition
 - **Month 1-3**: Company live, first 20 hires, ISO shipped to 5 design partners